Venomous Snakes of Kansas

 Northern Cottonmouth (Agkistrodon piscivorus)

 Another common name for the Northern Cottonmouth snake is water moccasin.
-This stout, heavy-bodied snake grows up to 3 feet (.91m) long.
+These are stout, muscular snakes that grow up to 3 feet (.91m) long.
 They look a little bit like rattlesnakes without the rattle on the tail.
 People also sometimes mistake them for common water snakes.
 This could be a dangerous mistake.

 Where Do Northern Cottonmouths Live in Kansas?

 Cottonmouths are rare in Kansas.
-But they have been spotted in Cherokee County in the southeastern part of the state.
+But they have been spotted in Cherokee County, which is in the state’s southeastern part.
 The cottonmouths that have been sighted there were in the Spring River drainage.

 What Do Northern Cottonmouths Eat?